kerwehner/HeroesofPymoli/README.md

 ### a.
 Data Findings

-* No one have spent more than $20.00 in the game.
+* No one has spent more than $20.00 in the game.
 * Most purchases are made by men from 18 to 25 years old.
 * Most popular items prices are below the average item price.